Discovery Campervans Australia

 The Central Flinders Ranges

-There are few regions in Australia which combine ancient landscapes with ancient aboriginal history like the Flinders Ranges, just over 200km inland from Adelaide.
-If you are looking for the adventure of a lifetime, then look no further than this remote, diverse and breathtaking destination.
-There are plenty of sealed roads for the campervan traveller, and there is always be a fantastic spot to set up and enjoy the scenery.
+Ranges, just over 200km inland from Adelaide.
+If you are looking for the adventure of a lifetime, then look no further than this remote, diverse and breathtaking

 Port Augusta is known as the gateway to the Flinders Ranges.
-What is unusual about this city is that the main highways which enter South Australia from Western Australia, Northern Territory and New South Wales all meet here, so it really is a central hub for more reasons that one.
+What is unusual about this city is that the main highways which enter South Australia from Western Australia, Northern Territory and New South Wales all meet here, so it really is a central hub for more reasons than one.
 It is a perfect base to enjoy all that the city and surrounds has to offer.
 A great attraction for the family is the Wadlata Outback Centre, offering interactive displays and a thorough history of the area, perfect for your pre Flinders experience.
 Before you leave, visit the Australian Arid Lands Botanic Gardens, an ideal place to understand more about the vegetation and animals in this region.
 It is great for a relaxing stroll with guided tours available.

 North from Port Augusta is Quorn.
 It is the typical outback town and it is from here that you can visit Warren Gorge and the Dutchmans Stern Conservation park.
 The Pichi Richi Railway has been protected and is now open to tourists, a favourite with children.
 The incredible historical buildings are quite a contrast to the surrounding outback landscape, with art galleries and museums adding to the culture of this town.
 The Kanyaka Ruins are also worth a visit just out of town.